jpeeler/kubernetes/docs/proposals/all-in-one-volume.md

 ## Abstract

-A proposal for enabling users to create a volume populated from secrets, configmaps, and downward API.
+Describes a proposal for a new volume type that can project secrets, configmaps, and downward API items.

 ## Motivation

-This new feature will allow the user a method of combining data from different sources within the same volume, which is not something that can be done currently.
+Users often need to build directories that contain multiple types of configuration and secret data.
+For example, a configuration directory for some software package may contain both config files and credentials.
+Currently, there is no way to achieve this in Kubernetes without scripting inside of a container.

 ## Constraints and Assumptions

 1. The volume types must remain unchanged for backward compatability.
 2. There will be a new volume type for this proposed functionality, but no other API changes.
 3. The new volume type should support atomic updates in the event of an input change.